COMMON NAME (SCIENTIFIC NAME)Python anchietae

 Angolan pythons are oviparous, laying small clutches of 4-5 eggs.
 It is not known whether or not the females incubate the eggs as other pythons do.
-The eggs hatch after about 70 days.
-Hatchlings are 17-18 inches long.
-Not much is known about these snakes.
-Being found in such a small geographic area, generally away from human habitation, they have rarely been seen let alone studied.
+The eggs hatch after about 70 days, and hatchlings are between 10-17 inches long.

 Hatchlings are independent from birth and mature around 3 years of age.

 Purposeful Pet Ownership

 Although a decent sized snake, Angolan pythons are considered fairly docile.
 This has made them quite popular in the pet trade.
 Many people don’t realize, however, just how much work goes into caring for reptile species.
 Reptiles require specific lighting, humidity, space, nutrients, substrate, heating, and if they do not receive the proper care then that reptile’s health can decline rapidly.
 It can be difficult to find veterinarians that are equipped to care for reptiles if they get sick.

 By purchasing and owning an exotic animal, you could be supporting the illegal exotic pet trade.
 Oftentimes these exotic pets are taken out of their natural habitat to be sold in the pet trade, which can be detrimental to wild populations.
 One more exotic pet in captivity is one less animal in the wild which is resulting in species population numbers dropping drastically.
 This is especially harmful for species like the Angolan python whose populations are already hard to get to and study because researchers may not be able to catch a decline in numbers as easily or quickly.